About

 Values

-Individual consultations are confidential interactions.
-Exceptions might include information regarding an undergraduate student consultation that is required to be disclosed to an academic dean or others, if law or policy apply.
-As we take a formative, non-evaluative approach to our work, we do not write letters to evaluate faculty as teachers, mentors, or advisors for the purposes of tenure, promotion, or ongoing review.
+Individual consultations are typically private interactions.
+Exceptions might include information regarding an undergraduate student that is required to be disclosed to an academic dean or others (e.g., Brown’s Title IX and Gender Equity Office), if law or policy apply.
+Because we take a formative, non-evaluative approach to our work, we do not write letters to evaluate faculty as teachers, mentors, or advisors for the purposes of tenure, promotion, or ongoing review.

 Participation in group-based interactions (such as roundtables, course design institutes, and certificates) is sometimes considered to be public (e.g., names and departments of participants might be listed on the Sheridan Center’s website or annual report, or recognized at university award ceremonies).
 At times, select events are recorded and photographed, but this will be announced at the start of the event so that attendees are notified and can participate accordingly.